-The FVS-6000 vibrational circular dichroism spectrometer measures both conventional IR absorption and VCD., and provides easy measurement of fingerprint VCD spectra, It also has several unique features such as a measurement range extension option of 4000-750 cm-1.
+The FVS-6000 vibrational circular dichroism spectrometer measures both IR absorption and VCD, and provides accurate and highly sensitive measurement of the fingerprint region.
+It also has several unique features such as a wide measurement range option of 4,000-750 cm-1.

 Since the CD signals in the infrared region are typically one or more orders of magnitude lower than ECD signals in the UV-Visible region, high sensitivity and stability are especially important for a VCD spectrometer.

 Spectra Manager™ Suite provides the user with a simple intrument instrument interface with tools to ensure smooth VCD data acquisition and analysis.
 Theoretically calculated VCD intensities from ab initio calculation software can be plotted as simulated spectra to be compared with the experimental data for further tertiary structure analysis of molecules.